INTERESTED IN WINEMAKING?

 Board Members Paul Pastorino and Rebecca Kreeger poured a selection of Sonoma Home Wines at the Home Winemaker Classic Napa.
 This event supports the Mount Veeder Fire Safety Council.

 We grow our grapes in our private vineyards, backyards, acquire grapes from local sources, or just help out fellow members with their winemaking.
-Our varietals range from Chardonnay, Sauvignon Blanc, Cabernet Sauvignon, Merlot and Zinfandel and Pinot Noir to the distinctive Tanat, Sangiovese, Syrah, Primativo, Cabernet Franc, Grenache, and Mourvedre.
-Additionally, SHW manages and farms the Tex Juen vineyard located on Leveroni Road in Sonoma.
-This vineyard was established on land leased from the City of Sonoma for the education of SHW members and is fully maintained by the organization.
-Members are welcomed and encouraged to participate in experiencing hands-on viticulture and are rewarded with a share of the wine that is made from that vineyard.
+(You're not required to make wine...but most do!)
+Varietals our members make range from Chardonnay, Sauvignon Blanc, Cabernet Sauvignon, Merlot and Zinfandel and Pinot Noir to the distinctive Tanat, Sangiovese, Syrah, Primitivo, Cabernet Franc, Grenache, and Mourvedre.

 Officers